- Public Services

 COLLECTION AND LIFT STATIONS

-The City of Clermont maintains 70 lift stations and 168 miles of piping, including 52 miles of force mains, that are part of our extensive collection system.
-The City cleans sewer lines, repairs damaged pipes, and maintains lift situations, where wastewater is collected and pumped to the treatment plant or another lift station.
+The City of Clermont maintains 83 lift stations and 186 miles of piping, including 55 miles of force mains, that are part of our extensive collection system.
+The City cleans sewer lines, repairs damaged pipes, and maintains lift stations, where wastewater is collected and pumped through a series of pipes and other lift station before reaching the treatment plant.